Aldebrand/trillo/readme.md

 # Trillo

-Trillo is a site I developed in less than a day to master `CSS flexbox`.
+Trillo is a site I developed in less than a day in order to master `CSS flexbox`.
 It includes CSS vars, CSS masks, an SVG stripe, and many techniques to create a beautiful flex layout.
 Moreover, the site contains some media queries that make it very responsive.